OFDataCommittee/OFMLHackathon/doc/clients/c.rst

 other SmartSim entities stored in the database.
 The code snippet below shows the code required to send and receive data with the C client.
-In the following subsections, general groups of functions that are provided by the Python client API will be described.
+In the following subsections, general groups of functions that are provided by the C client API will be described.

 .. literalinclude:: ../../examples/serial/c/example_put_get_3D.c
   :language: C